Antony-M1/erp-single-server/README.md

 ```
 git clone https://github.com/frappe/frappe_docker
 ```
-we are assuming you have domain with the name of `zapptor.com` or some other domain for testing purpose only im giving this domain name.
+we are assuming you have domain with the name of `ziptor.com` or some other domain for testing purpose only im giving this domain name.

 Change The directory name `frappe_docker` to some Other name.
-For example if im hosting a site with a name `zapptor.com` change the folder name `frappe_docker` to `zapptor`
+For example if im hosting a site with a name `ziptor.com` change the folder name `frappe_docker` to `ziptor`

 Run this command to change the directory.

 **Run Command**
 ```
-sudo mv frappe_docker zapptor
+sudo mv frappe_docker ziptor
 ```
 ### STEP 2
 Create configuration and resources directory